dxvxd/vagrant-py3-django-pgSQL/README.md

 # Vagrant with python 3, django and postgres
 ## Follow the steps

-In shell you go to desired project dir.
+In shell you go to desired, freshly made project dir and clone this repository.

 In shell you do:
 ```